gityoav/pyg-sql/README.md

                           pk = ['name', 'surname'],
                           doc = True)   ##<---- The table will actually be a document store

     We are now able to keep varied structure per each record.
-We are only able to filter against the columns specified above

     >>> t = t.delete()